crystalyragui/MARC2RDA/README.md

 **-Doreen Chen [dchen077](https://github.com/dchen077), Mapping Contributor, Transformation Contributor**<br>
 _Doreen Chen (she/her/hers) is a Metadata Operations Specialist at Yale University Libraries.
 She earned her Master of Library and Information Science degree from the University of Washington, where she worked as a Linked Data Metadata Student Specialist at the University of Washington Libraries and contributed to the MARC2RDA project._
 <br><br>
-**-Sarah Collins [Sarahanc](https://github.com/Sarahanc), Transformation Contributor**<br>
-_Sarah Collins (she/her/hers) is a graduate student pursuing a Master of Library and Information Science at the University of Washington where she works as a Linked Data Metadata Student Specialist.
-She has academic and professional interests in cataloging, metadata, taxonomy, and open linked data._
-<br><br>
 **-Gordon Dunsire [GordonDunsire](https://github.com/GordonDunsire), Triplestore Team Lead, Metadata Consultant, LRM/RDA/RDF**<br>
 _Gordon Dunsire is an independent consultant who lives in Edinburgh, Scotland.
 He was formerly Head of the Centre for Digital Library Research at the University of Strathclyde.
 He has been a member of various IFLA review groups and sections concerned with cataloguing and metadata standards, and is a recipient of an IFLA Medal for his work with linked open data.
 He is a former Chair of the RDA Steering Committee and the RSC Technical Working Group.
 He is co-author of "Bibliographic information organization in the semantic web"._
 <br><br>
 **-Deborah Fritz [tmqdeborah](https://github.com/tmqdeborah), Mapping and Transformation and Triplestore Contributor**<br>
 _Deborah Fritz is a semi-retired cataloging trainer who lives in Florida.
 She was formerly the president of TMQ Inc., a small company that provided training and software for catalogers.
 She is the co-author of "MARC21 for everyone", author of "Cataloging with AACR2 & MARC21", and co-developer of MARC Report, MARC Review, and MARC Global (quality control and global editing tools for MARC records), and RIMMF (a tool for creating and editing data compliant with RDA) all of which are now available free of charge.
 She was the former Chair of the RSC Aggregates Working Group and is currently a member of the RSC Technical Working Group._
 <br><br>
-**-Richard Fritz [tmqrichard](https://github.com/tmqrichard), Triplestore Contributor**<br>
+**-Richard Fritz, Triplestore Contributor**<br>
 _Richard Fritz is a retired librarian and software developer.
 As co-owner of TMQ Inc., he developed a number of commercial software products for quality control of MARC21 records (MARC Review, MARC Report, MARC Global, PLP-MCU).
 In retirement he continues to enhance RIMMF, a freely available tool for creating and editing data compliant with RDA.
 He has set up a GraphDB triplestore for the M2R Project and is learning about it as he goes along._
 <br><br>
 **-Dr. Jorge Gómez Briseño, [jorgegomez-bit](https://github.com/jorgegomez-bit), Mapping and Transformation Contributor, Spanish Translation**<br>
 _Dr.
 Jorge Gómez Briseño is a Senior Academic Technician at the National Autonomous University of Mexico (UNAM), where he earned his doctorate in Library and Information Studies.
 He teaches graduate and undergraduate students in the Library and Information Studies program at UNAM.
 Jorge has authored several books, book chapters, and articles on library education, original and official RDA, and information organization.
 He is a member of the National College of Librarians (CNB), the Mexican Association of Librarians (AMBAC), and the American Library Association (ALA)._
 <br><br>
 **-Matthew Hill, [MHill-BL](https://github.com/MHill-BL), Transformation Contributor**<br>
-_Matthew Hill is Lead Curator for Contemporary, British and Irish Publications at the British Library.
-He has experience in data transformation, metadata standardisation, and collection analysis.
+_Matthew Hill is a Collection Metadata Analyst at the British Library, where he specialises in data transformation, metadata standardisation, and collection analysis.
 He has developed workflows using Python and XSLT, including a transformation system for converting XML to MARC21.
 Knowledge of library encoding such as MARC21 and standards including  RDA and MODS.
 As a Wikimedia Champion, he contributes to Linked Data initiatives._
+<br><br>
+**-Ying-Hsiang Huang [hinxcode](https://github.com/hinxcode), Mapping Contributor, Transformation Contributor**<br>
+_Ying-Hsiang Huang (he/him) earned his Master of Library and Information Science student at the University of Washington-Seattle.
+He was formerly a Library Linked Data Metadata Student Specialist at the University of Washington Libraries from 2024 to 2025, where he contributed to mapping MARC21 to RDA among other linked data projects.
+With a robust background in software engineering, he is committed to enhancing library services through digital transformation initiatives._
 <br><br>
 **-Kyla Jemison, [kylamj](https://github.com/kylamj), Mapping Contributor**<br>
 _Kyla Jemison is a metadata librarian at the University of Toronto.
 She is currently involved with the LD4 Wikidata Affinity Group, OLAC, and the Ex Libris Linked Open Data Community of Practice Working Group._